Osirys25/scoreboard-library/README.md

 ## Project Description

 Welcome to the Live Football World Cup Scoreboard Library repository!
-This project is a frontend application built with TypeScript that provides real-time updates on all ongoing matches and their scores during the Football World Cup.
+This project is an application built with TypeScript that provides real-time updates on all ongoing matches and their scores during the Football World Cup.
 ## Features

 - **Modular code structure**: Simplifies management and development of the application.